stakater/kubestackplus-docs/content/for-developers/plan-your-deployment.md

 ### Is it stateless or stateful?

-Evaluate whether you application is stateless or stateful.
-Stateless apps are easy to deploy and require less configurations compared to stateful apps.
+Evaluate whether your application is stateless or stateful.
+Stateless apps are easy to deploy and require fewer configurations compared to stateful apps.
 They don't require a persistent data storage or a stable network IP address and leverage other services.
 If an application doesn't require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application using a workload object that provides a set of stateless replicas.

 ### What components make up the application being migrated?
 Is it a single service or a collection of services that work together?